 The plentiful nature of walking tracks in Manningham provides many options for walks for any fitness level.

-Bushland reserves, parks and playgrounds are linked together in an extensive network of trails and sealed paths that ensure great access to the great outdoors – from avid bushwalker, to the family with a stroller or toddlers on trikes.
+Bushland reserves, parks and playgrounds are linked in an extensive network of trails and sealed paths that ensure excellent access to the great outdoors – from avid bushwalkers to the family with a stroller or toddlers on trikes.

 And there are the walks that take you along river banks, circling lakes or crossing streams and wetlands.
 If you’re searching for walks that feature water, here are some ideal ways to get moving in Manningham.

 Discover the Yarra River as it weaves through almost 600 hectares of bushland at Warrandyte State Park.
-An area of significance for the Wurundjeri people, Warrandyte has been also known as a gold mining area, and today is a popular lifestyle choice for residents seeking the ‘best of both worlds’.
+An area of significance for the Wurundjeri people, Warrandyte has been known as a gold mining area, and today is a popular lifestyle choice for residents seeking the ‘best of both worlds.

-Manna Gums and Wattle are significant features and walking trails pass through sites of ecological significance along the banks of the Yarra and through the reserve.
+Manna Gums and Wattle are significant features, and walking trails pass through sites of ecological significance along the banks of the Yarra and the reserve.